 -

-- How are institutional investors, banks, and insurers pricing water risk into agri-food portfolios—and what tools are emerging to quantify exposure and incentivise better water outcomes?
+- How are investors, banks, and insurers pricing water risk into agri-food portfolios, and what tools are emerging to quantify exposure and incentivise better water outcomes?

-- What does the emerging agri-water technology stack look like?
-How can predictive tools, sensor networks, and nutrient management systems be integrated to reduce water waste, improve soil health, and prevent runoff into local ecosystems?
+- How do we integrate biologicals, digital tools, and agronomic services to optimise water use in rain-fed farming operations to reduce water waste, improve soil health, and prevent runoff into local ecosystems?

 - How can regulation and multi-stakeholder partnerships—between farmers, corporates, tech providers, and local authorities—be used to unlock private capital and align water stewardship with food production and regional sustainability goals?